recoveryhub/2021-wanderers/Source/Draft/MJ_TW_007.md

 The cattle continued to sicken and to die.
 A monstrous hailstorm came and cut down the wheat and beat into ruin the dusters of young grapes.
 The fishermen of the island took few fish in their nets and those not the ones desired.
 At last the people said openly, “The king’s latest{153} prey, that he took with his two hands, who is it but that woman from the Amazon country?”

 Sandanis, in his house, listened to the chief priest of the island, and he listened with a hunted mind and a divided will.
 “Man cannot avoid the god!” warned the dark priest.
-“If the god’s hand points to this abhorrent and barbarian woman, will King Sandanis say him nay?”
+“If the god’s hand points to this abhorrent and barbarian woman, will King Sandanis say him nay?"

 “And if I did?” said Sandanis.